 What DNA Does

 A protein is made of a long chain of chemicals called amino acids.
 There are various types of proteins with different functions:

-- Enzymes that carry out chemical reactions (such as digestive enzymes)
+- Enzymes carry out chemical reactions (such as digestive enzymes).

-- Structural proteins that are building materials (such as collagen and nail keratin)
+- Structural proteins are building materials (such as collagen and nail keratin).

-- Contraction proteins that cause muscles to compress (such as actin and myosin)
+- Contraction proteins (such as actin and myosin) cause muscles to compress.

 The particular sequence of amino acids in the chain is what makes one protein different from another.
 This sequence is encoded in the DNA where one gene encodes for one protein.